 - I'll Take Two Beers Too: When Charlie, Tom and Judith sit down to watch the 2019 election, Judith deposits 4 or 5 bottles of booze on the table then says "Well, I'm set.
 What are you boys having?".

 - Inside a Wall: A Running Gag in 2021 was Zoë Coombs Marr being fired after her first episode, but refusing to leave.
 A later episode reveals that she is living in the walls of the studio.

 - Jar Potty: In the final episode of 2020, Charlie picks up a Liberal Party 'Back in Black' mug and takes a sip.
 He then immediately spits it out, and comments that that's the mug he's been pissing into because they've been locked in studio for months due to COVID-19.
 He then picks up an identical mug and takes a sip of tea.

-- Lampshaded the Obscure Reference: While making fun of the government's failure to find the second tab of a spreadsheet, Charlie admits that Excel has been tougher since Microsoft got rid of Clippy the office assistant.Charlie: Now, I know that Clippy is a slightly dated reference, but it's better than our original Tab joke.
+- Lampshaded the Obscure Reference: While making fun of the government's inept handling of evidence involving the Lindt Cafe Siege, stemming from someone's failure to click the second tab of a spreadsheet, Charlie admits that Excel has been tougher since Microsoft got rid of Clippy the office assistant.Charlie: Now, I know that Clippy is a slightly dated reference, but it's better than our original Tab joke.

-(cut to clip from a Tab Cola commercial circa 1982)
+(cut to clip from a Tab Cola commercial from 1982)